• Skip to primary navigation

 beef and broccoli stir fry on a white plate with chopsticks

-4.89 from 18 votes
+4.71 from 27 votes

-Beef and Broccoli Ramen Stir Fry
+Beef and Broccoli Ramen Noodle Stir-Fry

-This fast and easy stir-fry takes less than 30 minutes and is as satisfying as any takeout noodle dish.
+This fast and easy ramen stir-fry takes less than 30 minutes and is as satisfying as any takeout noodle dish.
 Customize it however you like, using different vegetables or substituting tofu or chicken for the steak.

 Servings: 4